qxzcode/trapezoidal-maps/notes/data_struct_notes.md

   * Point nodes
   * Segment nodes
   * Leaf nodes
+  * all nodes share these properties:
+    * parents - a list of parent nodes, usually size 1
+    * children - a list of children, either 2 or 0
+    * data
+    * traverse function - a function pointer that indicates which child to trace
 * Each node has zero or 2 outgoing edges
   * Nodes with zero outgoing are leaves/trapezoids
 * 2 types of internal nodes: